A Merchant's Guide to the UK Payments Landscape

 • Neobanks

 Neobanks like Monzo, Revolut, and Starling are reshaping how consumers in the UK interact with financial services, moving them from fringe disruptors to mainstream financial institutions.
 Their intuitive apps, instant payment features, and seamless integration with mobile wallets have set new expectations for user experience.
-By 2024, 14% of UK adults with a digital-first bank account had an account with a major neobank.
+As of late 2024, 50% of UK adults had opened an account with a challenger or Neobank, with 9% of the population now citing these providers as their main debit card provider.

 • Open Banking

-The UK's flagship initiative to spark innovation is still maturing and gaining traction.
-It has seen significant user adoption with over 10 million active users but still only accounts for about 1% of total payment volumes.
-Upcoming features like Variable Recurring Payments (VRPs) could be expected to make open banking another mainstream alternative to cards.
+The UK's flagship initiative to spark innovation is maturing and growing adoption, with over 10 million active users.
+However, it only accounts for about 1% of total payment volumes, with upcoming features like Variable Recurring Payments (VRPs) designed to increase open banking adoption and provide a more complete competitor to cards.

 • Cash decline continues

 Cash usage now accounts for less than 10% of all transactions.
-While still important for the unbanked and older populations, it’s increasingly marginalized in retail and urban settings.
+While still important for the unbanked and older populations, it’s increasingly marginalised in retail and urban settings.

 • Proactive regulatory action

-Confirmation of Payee (CoP) and a mandatory reimbursement scheme were two key regulatory tools used to fight Authorised Push Payments (APP) fraud when losses hit as high as £459.7 million in 2023.
-At the same time, the Financial Conduct Authority (FCA) and Payment Systems Regulator (PSR) continue to push for competition, innovation, and consumer protection.
+Confirmation of Payee (CoP) and a mandatory reimbursement scheme were two key regulatory tools introduced to help reduce Authorised Push Payments (APP) fraud, with losses as high as £459.7 million in 2023.

-Despite its rapid transformation, the UK payments landscape face challenges ranging from prevention of sophisticated financial crime to addressing issues of market competition, regulatory complexity, and ensuring new technologies achieve widespread adoption.
+Despite its rapid transformation, the UK payments landscape faces challenges ranging from prevention of sophisticated financial crime to addressing issues of market competition, regulatory complexity, and ensuring new technologies achieve widespread adoption.

 A Look into The Future

-• New Payments Architecture (NPA) goes live - The UK’s New Payments Architecture (NPA) is set to fundamentally modernize the country’s payment rails.
+• The UK’s New Payments Architecture (NPA) is set to fundamentally modernise the country’s payment rails.
 By consolidating Faster Payments and BACS into a single, API-first, ISO 20022-compliant infrastructure, the NPA will allow richer transaction data, improved fraud detection, and better interoperability across financial institutions.

 • Real-time, account-to-account (A2A) payments mainstreamed - A2A provides a lower-cost, faster alternative to cards by eliminating intermediaries like schemes and acquirers.
 Already gaining ground in e-commerce and P2P contexts, A2A is expected to be widely adopted for utility bills, subscriptions, and point-of-sale purchases.
 The combination of Open Banking and NPA is set to push real-time account-to-account (A2A) payments into the mainstream.